 Bio

-Since Fall 2022, Owens has served as an assistant professor of law at The University of Massachusetts School of Law.
-She has earned law degrees from Boston College Law School (JD) and Boston University School of Law (LLM).
-Owens earned her PhD in Sociology from Columbia University in 2020, after which she served in that department as a full-time lecturer in the Department of Sociology.
+Since Fall 2022, I have served as an assistant professor of law at The University of Massachusetts School of Law.
+I earned law degrees from Boston College Law School (JD) and Boston University School of Law (LLM).
+I earned my PhD in Sociology from Columbia University in 2020, after which I served in that department as a full-time lecturer in the Department of Sociology.

 Education